odan/odan.github.io/_posts/2020-10-08-slim4-respect-validation.md

 ## Conclusion

-Respect\Validation is very flexible and provides a lot of rules out of the box.
+The Respect/Validation component is very flexible and provides a lot of rules out of the box.
 It's maintained and the download number on github is impressive.

 A lot of magic is going on when you use the static method of the validator class.